Frequent Questions About PVMA Certification for Utility Tree Worker & Utility Tree Trimmer work

 A Certification is a combination of work experience and training.
 The PVMA’s training and certification program ensures workers are trained to work safely in all aspects of their work, including around electrical conductors.
 In Alberta, certification is a regulated requirement under the Alberta Electrical and Communication Code.

-Q If a person who took a recertification course does not apply for recertification within the two-year application period, which course would he have to retake to become certified again?
+Q If a person who took a PVMA recertification course does not apply for recertification within the two-year application period, which course would he have to retake to become certified again?

-A The recertification course.
+A The in-person recertification course

 Q How can I become recertified if there are no recertification courses being offered?

-Q Who applies for certification?
+Q Who applies for PVMA certification?

 A Most applications are from individuals wanting to work in Alberta; however, many also come from individuals interested in working for companies in Saskatchewan, Manitoba and BC.
 A number of major utilities outside Alberta have adopted the Alberta standard for certification and will only hire individuals with PVMA (formerly IVMAA) Certification.
 Regardless of where they plan to work, all applicants must meet Alberta requirements before the PVMA will certify them.